Case Interview Practice

 • Analyze past case studies from the travel industry.

-• Time yourself to improve your pacing during responses.
+• Time yourself while solving cases to improve speed.

 • Review feedback from practice sessions to identify areas for improvement.